alibaba/arthas/en/_sources/index.md.txt

 * Supports telnet and WebSocket, which enables both local and remote diagnostics with command line and browsers.
 * Supports JDK 6+

+**If you are using Arthas, please let us know.
+Your use is very important to us: [View](https://github.com/alibaba/arthas/issues/111)**

 Contents
 --------